-Dara Akala, a seasoned development practitioner in Nigeria, also cites the issue of poverty, speaking particularly about Nigeria: 'In the last five years in Nigeria, poverty has become more and more endemic.
+Dara Akala (managing partner, Integrated Training and Development Consulting Ltd [ITDC]), a seasoned development practitioner in Nigeria, also cites the issue of poverty, speaking particularly about Nigeria: 'In the last five years in Nigeria, poverty has become more and more endemic.
 We have more and more people falling below the poverty line.'